jonnygrant/compile_assert/README.md

 compile_assert is useful for infosec, cyber security, cyber-resilience, safety critical software validation and functional safety.

 There are plenty of standards:

 ISO 26262 Automotive Functional Safety.
 ISO 27001 Information security, cybersecurity and privacy protection.
-ISO 29147 Information technology Security techniques ISO 30111 Information technology Security techniques Vulnerability handling processes
+ISO 29147 Information technology Security techniques.
+ISO 30111 Information technology Security techniques Vulnerability handling processes.

 compile_assert is about increasing security and stability to an acceptable level.

 # future
-Add more examples
+Add more examples.

 Try out on more large projects and codebases.

 There are cases where a compiler's optimizer has "compiled out" some needed code, compile_assert could be put in, to validate that the check was retained eg a NULL pointer check.